stellarcli/stellar/README.md

 # Stellar

-Basic local docker for PHP, optimized for Laravel.
+Basic Docker for PHP, optimized for Laravel.
+Stellar enables you to easily share your resource (Database / Redis / Mailhog) containers by defining a .stellar file in your projects directory, and starting the service by running `stellar start`.

 ## Whats in the box

-- nginx
+- `nginx`
-- php 7.3
+- `php 7.3`
-- redis
+- `redis`
-- postgres 11
+- `postgres 11`
-- mailhog
+- `mailhog`
-- mysql 5.7
+- `mysql 5.7`

 ## Installation

-clone the repo
+ - clone the repo - `git clone git@github.com:willishq/stellar.git ~/.stellar`
-add the stellar file to your path
+ - add stellar to your path - `export PATH=$HOME/.stellar:$PATH`

 ## Setup

-create a .stellar file in your project:
+create a `.stellar` file in the root of your project:

 ```
 PREFIX=myapp